-Home standby generators have the benefit of being worry-free, because they turn on automatically during an outage, can run for several days/weeks without refueling, and they’re usually weatherproof.
+A standby home generator has the benefit of being worry-free, because they turn on automatically during a power outage, can run for several days/weeks without refueling, and they’re usually weatherproof.
 The downside is that they’re more expensive — not only to purchase, but also to install.

-Portable generators are a more affordable option, and can power as much as a standby unit when connected to your home’s circuit breaker panel via a transfer switch.
+Portable generators are a more affordable option, and can power as much as a standby generator when connected to your home’s circuit breaker panel via a transfer switch.
 With 13,000 starting watts and 10,500 running watts, the DuroMax XP13000EH can effortlessly power your entire home.
-Portable units also offer versatility, which means you can use them on the job site and on camping/RV trips.
+A portable generator also offers versatility, which means you can use them on the job site or as a RV generator during camping trips.

 Once you’ve decided which generator works best for you, it’s important to learn how to use them safely.